-The Board approves the financial statements of CNP Assurances and the consolidated financial statements of the Group, and obtains assurance concerning the quality and reliability of financial and other information given to shareholders and other stakeholders.
+The Board approves the Company's financial statements and obtains assurance concerning the quality and reliability of financial and other information given to shareholders and other stakeholders.
 It also obtains assurance concerning the effectiveness of the internal control and risk management systems.
 These three roles are fulfilled jointly with the members of Executive Management, who are responsible for preparing matters and proposals for submission to the Board for review and approval.
 The Board of Directors prepares the management report and the corporate governance report, and validates the ORSA report, this Solvency and Financial Condition Report and the Regular Supervisory Report